 According to a descendant of Reverend McCool's that I spoke with, a prototype of this typewriter was actually produced while McCool lived in Carmichaels, Pennsylvania.
 He also stated that McCool sold off many personal belongings in order to raise money to have it prototyped.
 Unfortunately, the typewriter was never produced commercially and, saddest of all, upon McCool's death, the fellow I spoke with stated that his widow donated much of his estate to a Goodwill-type institution... including the typewriter.

 Very interestingly, this is one of two typewriters that was patented by a Pennsylvanian named McCool within a couple years of each other.
 The two men are seemigly unrelated.
 The other McCool typewriter is here.

 Typewriter history is littered with typewriters like this Syllabic McCool.
 Some were made briefly while others were only prototyped.
-Then there are thiose that never made it past getting patented.
-Most get lost in time but once in a while, and to the delight of all us typewriter enthusiast, some do reappear.
-That's what makes typewriters exciting, right.
+Then there are those that never made it past getting patented.
+Most get lost in time but once in a while, and to the delight of all us typewriter enthusiast, a scant few reemerge.
+That's what makes typewriters exciting, right?